 If permits are gathered, you may also have to register bees (some states do not need this though).

-Beekeeping inspection, license and rules vary between states, so it is best to check your state’s department of agriculture.
+Beekeeping inspection, licenses, and laws may vary among states, so it is best to check your state’s department of agriculture.

-If you’re starting the business from scratch, you’ll need money to buy equipment and starter bees, attend workshops, get insurance and settle government paperwork that require fees.
+If you’re starting the business from scratch, you’ll need money to buy equipment and starter bees, attend workshops, get insurance and settle government paperwork that requires fees.

-Those who began beekeeping as a hobby may also need funding for expansion, unless of course the beehives you currently have are enough to sustain the number of honey jars, amount of beeswax for cosmetics, or generally the size of company you want.
+Those who began beekeeping as a hobby may also need funding for expansion unless of course, the beehives you currently have are enough to sustain the number of honey jars, amount of beeswax for cosmetics, or generally the size of the company you want.

 As a beekeeper, you’ll be considered a farmer and you’d likely receive special tax considerations.
 Check the IRS Farmer’s Tax Guide to get an idea.

-In the U.S., setting up a single hive is about $600 to $1000, depending on the type of boxes, tools, equipment and beekeeping wear you buy.
+In the U.S., setting up a single hive is about $600, depending on the type of boxes, tools, equipment, and beekeeping wear you buy.

 If you’re interested in beekeeping mainly because you can technically run this business from home, it isn’t as simple as that.

-The space available within your land should have enough food for bees without being a nuisance to your neighbors or livestock.
+The space available within your land should have enough food for bees without being a nuisance to your neighbors, livestock, or pets.